View our annual sustainability achievements.

 The traditional linear materials economy model, where raw materials are mined, products are produced and landfilled at the end of their useful life has proven to be unsustainable as the earth’s population continues to grow and we consume more products.

 Circular Economy Model

 Moving from an unsustainable linear model to a circular model is the path forward to avoid depleting finite raw material resources.
 Reusing and recycling retired IT assets and electronics enables our clients to benefit from improved processes, better environmental outcomes and improvement to the bottom line.

-On behalf of our clients, SRS is responsible for discarded electronics.
+On behalf of our clients, SLS is responsible for discarded electronics.
 We refurbish, repair, remanufacture and restore equipment for continued useful life.
-In addition to facilitating reuse of electronic equipment, SRS also recycles equipment, transforming waste to raw material.
+In addition to facilitating reuse of electronic equipment, SLS also recycles equipment, transforming waste to raw material.
 Recycling diverts material from landfill or incineration and provides a feedstock for making next generation products.

-Working together, SRS and our clients can challenge conventional models of design, manufacturing, distribution, reuse, and recycling, in an increasingly global, value-driven, competitive, regulated and resource-challenged marketplace.
+Working together, SLS and our clients can challenge conventional models of design, manufacturing, distribution, reuse, and recycling, in an increasingly global, value-driven, competitive, regulated and resource-challenged marketplace.